AdobeDocs/marketo.en/help/marketo/product-docs/reporting/performance-insights/performance-insights-dashboards.md

 Measuring New Name Acquisition

-Choose the **New Names** metric to measure the effectiveness of your new name acquisition programs.
+Choose the **[!UICONTROL New Names]** metric to measure the effectiveness of your new name acquisition programs.

 ![](assets/4-3.png)